cgencer/EQueue-docs/02-Game-Overview.md

 Increasing motivations and playing within a known set of emotions is a loss of our shoshin state.
 Playing event-cards increase our motivations, but cultivating mindfulness requires us to keep the distribution of markers low.
 The first level on each axis is an acceptable minimum, any markers above that lowers our shoshin-track.
 ##### *Emotional Continuity*
 ^c05e76
 *Please refer to [[06-Tiles#^666a75|Emotiles]] for a detailed information.*
 ![[tile.jpg]]
 ***A Single Emotile:** The dormant emotions blue and light green, followed by its second-level orange and yellow and in the center light green.*

 By attaching tiles consecutively the stripes form a visible checkmark throughout the tiles.
 It represents the growing of an emotion: a dormant emotion gets nurtured and grows into existence.
 The rising emotion from outermost stripe as first stage *(seed)* to its second stage *(evolving)* and lastly to the middle third stage *(completion)* fulfills the emotion, facing either left or right (towards us or other, which bears no importance).
+##### Picking Up EmoTiles

+Picking up an emotile is done through matching the axis with an event-card to be played.
+Players pick emotiles according these rules:
+	- a) The marker-space of one of the two the adjacent axes with a matching card in-hand still has a space for the disc-marker.
+	- b) The space shouldn't be already occupied by the player.
+	- c) The shoshin-track of the player should have disc-markers to take from.
+	- d) **(If the tile is to be played directly)** the tile has to match a queue.
+		**(else, to reserve a tile)** An unmatching tile could be still taken **unless no reserved tile** for the player exists.
+Refer to [[09-Special-Actions#^dd5bad|Special Actions: Reserving EmoTiles]].
+	- e) The player should have enough crystals (of his color) to activate the matching card.
+	- f) Order of card activation and tile placement do not matter.
 ##### Recognising Emotions
 *take-that interplay of emotions*